ijuliie/delistation/README.md

 https://thedelistation.com/

 ### Motivation
-My friend just opened a new restaurant back in October and asked me to make a website for him.
+My friend opened a new restaurant and asked me to make a website for his menu.

 ### Tech/Framework
-** Built with: **
+**Built with:**

 - Figma
 - ReactJS
 - Bulma

 ### Code Snippets
 This was probably the most time consuming part of the website and something that I am very proud of.
 I spent a lot of time trying to figure out Bulma's CSS library.
-I implemented the Tile component, which kind of organizes each section for you, to put the restaurant gallery together.
+I implemented the Tile component, which organizes each section for you, to put the restaurant gallery together.
 I'm very happy with how the gallery component came out.

 ```
 <Box style={{"margin": "1.5rem"}}>